 - Fire Pot ash clean out

-- Made in the United States by Memphis Grills
+- Made in China for Memphis Grills

 Full Review - Memphis Grills Beale Street Pellet Grill

 When everyone else jumped into making pellet grills they looked to Traeger for their inspiration in design and functionality.
 Memphis Grills choose a whole new path.
 Their grills are designed to look like more traditional gas grills.
 They use all stainless steel construction.
 And they choose to make their grills more efficient through heavy insulation and a sealed lid.
 This doesn't look like a normal pellet grill and that's because it isn't supposed to.
 The Memphis Grills Beale Steet Pellet Grill is designed to be attractive and look like professional cooking equipment.